This post may contain affiliate links, which help keep this content free. (Full disclosure)

+Follow the same steps you would to make it normally: brine the chicken, make the cream cheese filling, butterfly and stuff the chicken.
 Now, you can just freeze the stuffed chicken breasts on a sheet pan lined with parchment paper.
 Once they are solid, move them to a freezer bag.

 When you’re ready to eat, you can place the frozen chicken in the oven.
 Once it’s close to done but not quite, add the tomatoes and cheese, then continue baking.

 Store in a freezer container for 2-3 months.
 Let thaw in the refrigerator overnight before reheating.

 Reheat the chicken in a 350 degree F or a microwave, until heated through.